 5. He or she will be nearer to the age of retirement:

-One of the major disadvantages of hiring someone who is older is that he or she will be closer to the age of retirement as opposed to someone who is much younger and can work for a longer period of time.
+One of the major disadvantages of hiring someone older is that he or she will be closer to the age of retirement as opposed to someone who is much younger and can work for a longer period.

 6. He or she may not be open to any kind of criticism: